postcss/autoprefixer/README.md

 fs.writeFileSync('main.min.css.map', result.map);
 ```

 Autoprefixer supports inline source maps too.
-If an input CSS contains
+If an input CSS contains annotation
-an annotation from the previous step with a map in `data:uri`, Autoprefixer will
+from the previous step with a map in `data:uri`, Autoprefixer will update the
-update the source map with prefix changes and inline the new map back into
-the output CSS.
+source map with prefix changes and inline the new map back into the output CSS.

 You can read more about the source map options in
 [PostCSS documentation](https://github.com/ai/postcss#source-map-1).